MaastrichtU-IDS/fair-enough/README.md

 Now you can open your browser and interact with these URLs:

 * Automatic OpenAPI documentation with Swagger UI: http://localhost/docs

-* Alternative OpenAPI documentation with ReDoc: http://localhost/redoc
 * GraphQL endpoint with Strawberry: http://localhost/graphql

-* Backend, JSON based web API based on OpenAPI: http://localhost/api/

-* Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090

-* Frontend, built with Docker, with routes handled based on the path: http://localhost

 To check the logs of a specific service, run: